2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ### When is the channel open?

-The channel is considered open once the deposit transaction is included in a Bitcoin block and has reached a certain depth of confirmations (i.e., the number of subsequent blocks).
+The channel is considered open once the deposit transaction is included in a Bitcoin block and has reached a certain depth of confirmations (i.e., the number of subsequent blocks that have been added to the blockchain).

 **What should you remember from this chapter?**